bsmith89/human-gut-diversity-manuscript/manuscript.md

 ### Ecological Drift ###
-Ecological drift, like its evolutionary counterpart, is the result of the inherently statistical nature of births and deaths in natural populations, and results and a random walk of relative abundances through time.
+Ecological drift, like its evolutionary counterpart, is the result of the inherently statistical nature of births and deaths in natural populations, and results in a random walk of relative abundances through time.
 Like competitive exclusion, acting in isolation for sufficient time,